Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Introduction

 The most widely used strategy to deliver robust BIE formulations for the solution of time harmonic scattering problems is the combined field (CFIE) strategy~\cite{BrackhageWerner,BurtonMiller}.
 The analysis of such formulations relies on the Fredholm theory and the well posedness of Robin boundary value problems in bounded/interior domains.
 The analysis of the Fredholm property of the BIOs that arise in the combined field strategy in the Helmholtz decomposition framework for elastic scattering problems is a bit more delicate, as it requires the use of lower order terms in the asymptotic expansion in the pseudodifferential sense of the constitutive BIOs.
 The reason for this more involved analysis is the fact that the principal symbols of these operators (unlike the Helmholtz case) are defective, which was already remarked in~\cite{dong2021highly}.
-However, the ensuing CFIE feature pseudodifferential operators of order one (Dirichlet) and respectively two (Neumann) and a such are not ideal for iterative solutions.
+However, the ensuing CFIE feature pseudodifferential operators of order one (Dirichlet) and respectively two (Neumann) and as such are not ideal for iterative solutions since the spectra of these integral operators spread out to infinity.

 In order to design integral formulations of the second kind for the solution of elastic scattering problems via the Helmholtz decomposition approach we employ the general methodology in~\cite{boubendir2015regularized}.
 Using coercive approximations of Dirichlet to Neumann ({\rm DtN}) operators, we construct certain regularizing operators that are approximations of the operators that map the boundary conditions in the Helmholtz decomposition approach to the Helmholtz Cauchy data on the boundary of the scatterer.
 The regularizing operators we consider, whose construction relies on the pseudodifferential calculus, are based on either square root Fourier multipliers or Helmholtz BIOs, and are straightforward to implement in existing discretizations methodologies for Helmholtz BIOs.
 More importantly, we prove that in the case of smooth scatterers the regularized formulations are robust and of the second kind, and we provide numerical evidence about the superior performance of these formulations over the combined field formulations with respect to iterative solvers.
 Thus, we show in this paper that it is possible to construct BIE with good spectral properties for the solution of the elastic scattering problems in two dimensions via Helmholtz decompositions, making this approach a viable alternative to the recently introduced BIE based on the Navier Green's function~\cite{chaillat2015approximate,chaillat2020analytical,dominguez2021boundary,osti_10185828}.
 The extension of this approach to three dimensional elastic scattering problem is currently ongoing.